Overview

 Subject to a satisfactory outcome, the Scottish Government will commence the necessary steps to facilitate a direct award with a final decision on this route expected in summer 2024.
 Should the due diligence exercise result in a decision not to proceed with direct award, then the procurement route would revert to a competitive tendering process.

-In relation to ferry priorities and governance structures under consideration through Project Neptune, the Minister for Transport has been clear that no immediate decision will be taken on the merger of bodies or governance at this time.
+In relation to ferry priorities and governance structures under consideration through Project Neptune, the former Minister for Transport has been clear that no immediate decision will be taken on the merger of bodies or governance at this time.
 We will work with the relevant organisations, trades unions, and other stakeholders to identify the optimum final governance arrangements.

 Public consultation